apiaryio/api-elements/docs/element-definitions.md

 #### Classifications

-- `"hosts"` - Resource is a set of servers.
+- `"host"` - Resource is a server.

 #### Example